 Con: Not comprehensive

 Wealth-X’s database offers a variety of intelligence on organisations hoping to minimise reputational risk.
 In addition, it can help you to avoid non-compliance and regulatory penalties.
-Their database can generate information on a number of very high net worth and ultra high net worth individuals very quickly.
+Their database can generate information on many very high-net-worth and ultra-high-net-worth individuals very quickly.

 However, not every prospect you need to research will be on the database.